 - Many women don’t talk about their losses with anyone, including close family.

-And because there are so many different types of miscarriage, the topic can be confusing.
-Here, we explain the various causes of miscarriage:
+And because there are so many different types of miscarriages and signs of miscarriage, the topic can be confusing.
+Here, we explain the various miscarriage causes:

 Types of early miscarriage